dongjae0107/ConPR/README.md

 If you use our dataset for your project, please cite our paper(TBA).

 ## License
+### For Dataset
+All datasets on this page are copyrighted by SNU RPM Labs and published under the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/"><strong>Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License</strong></a>.
+You must attribute the work in the manner specified by the author.
+You may not use the work for commercial purposes, and you may only distribute the resulting work under the same license if you alter, transform, or create the work

+### For Code
-This dataset is licensed under the terms of the MIT license.
+This code is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE.md) file for license rights and limitations.